spencel9/Project-for-SE300/README.md

 <h3>Using the Map!</h3>
 To search for a known address use the search bar located in the upper right corner of the screen.
 If you arent sure of the full address, we will help you find what you are looking for through our autocomplete possible matches.
 If you dont have an address, you can pan and zoom around the map to find a desired area.
 Go ahead and click on this desired area and we will show you living options in the area.
 Once an address is input, you may choose a radius size.
 This radius will indicate sexual offenders and color coded pins will display the type of crime without having to search for it.

-<h3>Extra Resources</h3>
+**Video of map usage will be here**
+<h3>Pins/Map Markers</h3>
+Pins will indicate a location on the map and will be color coded for sexual offender and their offenses.
+Users can view more information about the sexual offender by hovering over the pin or clicking on the pin.

+<h3>Databases</h3>
+Manual databases were made for this program and are maintained by the programers.
+The sexual offender database was made using information found at <em>Volusia County Sexual Offender Registry</em>.
+The <em>Zillow.com</em> and <em>Apartments.com</em> databases were used to make a comprised database of availablle housing (address and price).
+When changes are made to any database, the "date of last update" is also changed.